 Tips For Making The BEST Snowball Cookies

-- These cookies do not spread as they bake, so you can place them closer together than a traditional cookie.
+- Like traditional pecan snowball cookies, these do not spread as they bake, so you can place them closer together than a traditional cookie.

 - Make sure the candy canes are well crushed, as too big of pieces may be difficult to bite through.